wp-plugins/spider-faq/readme.txt

 =Search Box Parameters=

 4.5.2  Width.
-Define the width of the search box.
+Define the width of the search box for FAQ section.

 4.5.3  Height.
-Define the height of the search box.
+Define the height of the search box for FAQ section.

 4.5.4  Background.Choose whether to have a background or not.
 If yes, select a background color.

-4.5.5  Border Style.Choose the style of the border from the list.
+4.5.5  Border Style.Choose the style of the border from the list for the FAQ.

 4.5.6  Border Width.
 Specify the width of the border.